Celestials

 Aasimon

-Themes: Angelic beings who embody service, guidance, and redemption.
+Themes: Angelic beings of any good alignment, who embody compassion, redemption, and guidance.
 Aasimon typically appear as flawless humanoids, often bearing wings of feather or flame, halos and divine radiant auras.
-They can be of any good alignment.
+They can be of any good alignment, and present as male, female or androgynous.

 Paragons: The most powerful of the aasimon are called empyreal lords, or sometimes archangels, and each cutter champions several concept of goodness that they have embodied in their afterlife’s work.